-Bachelor & Master Projects
+Bachelor & Master Project

 We offer projects for students in Media Informatics, Computer Science, Software Engineering, and Cognitive Systems.
 Projects can be completed individually or as a group.Topic Selection